ryancole/topdf/readme.md

 });
 ```

+# Runtime Prerequisites

+Make sure `/usr/local/lib/pdfexport` is in `$LD_LIBRARY_PATH`.
+Also, I currently have the font directory hard-coded to `/usr/share/fonts/truetype/msttcorefonts`.
+I plan to make this configurable, soon.

 # Compiling Prerequisites

 Download the Oracle pdf export SDK, place the header files in `/usr/local/include/pdfexport` and the *entire* contents of the sdk's `redist` directory into `/usr/local/lib/pdfexport`.
 Make sure `/usr/local/lib/pdfexport` is in `$LD_LIBRARY_PATH`.